nerufuyo/nerubrain/demos/README.md

 ### Test Page

-Open `test-page.html` in Chrome with the NeuralBrain extension installed to see:
+Open `test-page.html` in Chrome with the nerubrain extension installed to see:

 - Real-time component detection
 - Automatic question identification